PhamNguyetQuynh/Foodies/README.md

 * Scalability:

-This requirement is out of scope for this project
+-This requirement is out of scope for this project
 ## 3. How to run this project
 - Download the .zip file and extract the files from it.
 - Install Wampp/Xampp.